Norm Matloff's Statistics Bio

 founding members of the UC Davis Department of Statistics, which was

-a spinoff from the Hath Dept. The Stat Dept. was established after I had
+a spinoff from the Math Dept. The Stat Dept. was established after I had

 been in Math for 4 years, as an Assistant Professor.